dmcarrington/bitwatch/README.md

 ## Setup Instructions

 ### First steps
-Install Electrum v3.3.8 (preferably on the device where the Access Point will be located).
+Install Electrum v3.3.8 (preferably on the device from where the Access Point will be accessed).

 The T-Watch uses the standard ESP32 board.
-To be able to run the Arduino IDE, which we will need to write data to your watch, you will need the lastes python version https://www.python.org/downloads/release/python-3105/.
+To be able to run the Arduino IDE, which we will need to write data to your watch, you will need the lastest python version https://www.python.org/downloads/release/python-3105/.

 After this we can happily install the latest Arduino IDE https://www.arduino.cc/en/software.
 Within the Arduino IDE select `Arduino->Preferences` from the menu and in the `additional sources` text field enter the URL "https://dl.espressif.com/dl/package_esp32_index.json".
 To finally include it in your project go to `Tools->Board->Boards Manager`, search for "esp32" and install the latest version.